Improve Google ranking and PageRank

 “Google goes far beyond the number of times a search term appears on a page and examines numerous aspects of the page’s content (and the content of the pages linking to it), to determine if it’s a good match for your query. “

-To find out what your site’s PageRank is, you can download a tool that does this.
+To find out what your site’s PageRank is, you can download a tool .
 To check your backlinks, try typing ‘link:www.yoursite.com’ (without the ‘ marks) in the search box.

 The above excerpts are taken from an article that was posted by Google, which provides additional background information on PageRank.